Boima12/Boima12/README.md

   - I am currently studying at VKU University.
 A place where people united together, working toward their dreams, and bring magic from imagination to real life.

-  - If there are words that express myself, they would be:  Extraverted, Enthusiastic, Intuitive, Decisive, and sometimes a little Over-Emotional_ist. 😉
+  - If there are words that express myself, they would be: Enthusiastic, Intuitive, Decisive, and sometimes a little Over-Emotional_ist. 😉

   - Dog Lover.
   <picture>